wp-plugins/wp-favorite-posts/readme.txt

 Tags: favorite, posts, favorites, cookie, wp-favorite-posts Requires at least: 2.0.2
 Tested up to: 2.7.1
-Stable tag: 1.1.7
+Stable tag: 1.2

 Allows visitors to add favorite posts.
 This plugin use cookies for saving data so unregistered users can favorite a post.

 == Description ==

 Allows users to add favorite posts.
-This plugin use cookies for saving data so unregistered users can favorite a post.
-There is no register requirement.
+This plugin use cookies and database for saving data.

+- If a user logged in then favorites data will save to database instead of cookies.
+- If user not logged in data will save to cookies.

+If you want you can choose "only registered users can favorite a post" option.

 If you use WP Super Cache you must add page (which you show favorites) URI to "Accepted Filenames & Rejected URIs".